petersatsuse/azure-compute-docs/articles/virtual-machine-scale-sets/virtual-machine-scale-sets-deploy-app.md

 - [Create and deploy VM Apps on Windows VM](../virtual-machines/vm-applications-how-to.md?tabs=powershell%2Cpowershell1%2Cpowershell2%2Cpowershell3)

 ## Build a custom VM image
 When you use one of the Azure platform images to create the instances in your scale set, no other software is installed or configured.
 You can automate the install of these components, however that adds to the time it takes to provision VM instances to your scale sets.
-If you apply many configuration changes to the VM instances, there is management overhead with those configuration scripts and tasks.
+If you apply many configuration changes to the VM instances, there's management overhead with those configuration scripts and tasks.

 To reduce the configuration management and time to provision a VM, you can create a custom VM image that is ready to run your application as soon as an instance is provisioned in the scale set.
 For more information on how to create and use a custom VM image with a scale set, see the following tutorials: